 - An updated curriculum vitae of the nominee in the individual category, or an updated company profile in the organizational category

-- A digital passport size photo
+- A digital passport size photo for individuals and logo for organizations

 - Any relevant supporting documents